Walt Disney PESTEL/PESTLE Analysis & Recommendations

 Summary.
 This PESTLE analysis shows that the remote or macro-environmental factors determining Disney’s operations open opportunities for growth in spite of competition and other threats.
 For example, opportunistic strategies can target potential business growth in developing countries.
 The majority of the external factors are opportunities in this PESTEL analysis, but some of these factors are threats to Walt Disney’s multinational entertainment and media business operations.
 For instance, free-trade policies threaten the company’s licensing profits involving merchandise sales.
 Nonetheless, this PESTLE analysis describes an industry environment where Disney benefits through strategic management initiatives for further market penetration, as well as innovation to enhance product quality and customer satisfaction.

 Recommendations.
 Considering the threats discussed in this PESTEL analysis of Walt Disney, recommended strategic approaches are for proactive business growth.
 Strategic management efforts should mitigate the possible effects of the identified threats.
 The corporation can establish new parks and resorts in high-growth economies while mitigating business threats.
 The Walt Disney Company’s current strategies support regional market penetration of this kind.
-In addition, considering the external factor of high R&D rate evaluated in this external analysis, it is recommended that the company continue its R&D investments for competitive and high-quality movies, parks and resorts, and related products.
+In addition, considering the external factor of high R&D rate evaluated in this external analysis, it is recommended that Disney continue its R&D investments for competitive and high-quality movies, parks and resorts, and related products.
 This PESTEL analysis also prompts strategies to consider challenges in strengthening Disney’s brand image.
 These strategies relate to competitive threats and changing consumer demands in the international industry environment.
 Thus, another recommendation based on this PESTLE analysis is to develop new alliances with other firms that complement Disney’s business.
 For instance, new alliances with local merchandise manufacturers can boost the company’s growth involving goods sold at its amusement parks or resorts.

 References